+Are these husky pictures making you smile?
 Huskies are very independent which can be both a good and a bad thing.
 Their love of exploration and running free will make them a great outdoor companion, but make sure you don’t let them feel too free or they may run away.
-Don’t miss how to choose the best leash for your dog.

 A real-life Simba

 Huskies aren’t the best at being guard dogs.
 A trespasser will happily be welcomed into your home and will probably be asked to play.
-If you’re looking for a breed that will keep you safe, check out the best dogs to get for protection.
+These husky pictures show that they’re a pretty playful breed.

 New Facebook photo